Can a VPN Be Hacked? Yes! (+ How to Choose Safe VPNs 2020)Last Updated by Brittany Hall on November 18, 2020

 ExpressVPN unblocks: Netflix, Disney+, YouTube TV, BBC iPlayer, Sling TV, Fubo TV, Hulu, HBO, ESPN, and more.

-September 2020 Update: ExpressVPN has dropped prices so you can save up to 49%!
+Get ExpressVPN's Cyber Monday Deal!
+ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan (you can save up to 49%)!
 This is a limited offer so be sure to grab it now before it's gone.
-See more deal information here.
+See more information on this offer here.

 - Nearly unhackable encryption protocols keep you anonymous online

 - Leak protection and a kill switch secure your data

 - CleanWeb malware and ad blockers protect you from scams online

 - Protect unlimited devices at once

 Since Surfshark lets you protect an unlimited number of devices for the price of a cup of coffee, I didn’t think it would have any novel security features — but I was wrong.
 For example, Surfshark’s MultiHop feature sends your online traffic through multiple servers in order to encrypt your data twice.
 This makes it harder for hackers to decode your data if they ever tried.

 It also protects you with AES 256-bit encryption and OpenVPN or IKEv2 protocols to prevent prying eyes from reading your data.
 Also, despite being a young company (founded in 2018), all of Surfshark’s servers already run exclusively on RAM.
 Coupled with its kill switch and IP/DNS leak protection, you can be sure that you will stay anonymous with Surfshark.